Federal Bureau of Investigation: J. Edgar Hoover as FBI director

 J. Edgar Hoover served as FBI director from 1924 to 1972, a combined 48 years with the BOI, DOI, and FBI.
 He was chiefly responsible for creating the Scientific Crime Detection Laboratory, or the FBI Laboratory, which officially opened in 1932, as part of his work to professionalize investigations by the government.
 Hoover was substantially involved in most major cases and projects that the FBI handled during his tenure.
-But as detailed below, his proved to be a highly controversial tenure as Bureau director, especially in its later years.
+But as detailed below, his tenure as Bureau director proved to be highly controversial, especially in its later years.
 After Hoover's death, Congress passed legislation that limited the tenure of future FBI directors to ten years.

 Early homicide investigations of the new agency included the Osage Indian murders.
 During the "War on Crime" of the 1930s, FBI agents apprehended or killed a number of notorious criminals who committed kidnappings, bank robberies, and murders throughout the nation, including John Dillinger, "Baby Face" Nelson, Kate "Ma" Barker, Alvin "Creepy" Karpis, and George "Machine Gun" Kelly.

 Other activities of its early decades focused on the scope and influence of the white supremacist group Ku Klux Klan, a group with which the FBI was evidenced to be working in the Viola Liuzzo lynching case.
 Earlier, through the work of Edwin Atherton, the BOI claimed to have successfully apprehended an entire army of Mexican neo-revolutionaries under the leadership of General Enrique Estrada in the mid-1920s, east of San Diego, California.

 Hoover began using wiretapping in the 1920s during Prohibition to arrest bootleggers.
 In the 1927 case Olmstead v.
 United States, in which a bootlegger was caught through telephone tapping, the United States Supreme Court ruled that FBI wiretaps did not violate the Fourth Amendment as unlawful search and seizure, as long as the FBI did not break into a person's home to complete the tapping.
 After Prohibition's repeal, Congress passed the Communications Act of 1934, which outlawed non-consensual phone tapping, but did allow bugging.
 In the 1939 case Nardone v.
 United States, the court ruled that due to the 1934 law, evidence the FBI obtained by phone tapping was inadmissible in court.
 After Katz v.
 United States (1967) overturned Olmstead, Congress passed the Omnibus Crime Control Act, allowing public authorities to tap telephones during investigations, as long as they obtained warrants beforehand.